DoSomething/gambit/documentation/endpoints/messages.md

 POST /v2/messages?origin=front
 ```

-Sends a Front message from an Agent to a Member, and unpauses the Conversation (if archived in Front).
+Receives a Front message from an Agent to a member, and creates an outbound support message for the User Conversation.

+* Unpauses the Conversation (if archived in Front).
+* Sends the message to User if Conversation platform is SMS.

 ### Input